Protests over remarks on Prophet:Two dead in Ranchi, Howrah simmers, authorities take action against protesters in UP, other states | Law-Order

 Reports from the twin border districts of Rajouri and Poonch in the Peer Panchal region of Jammu said a peaceful shutdown was observed there.

-Among those arrested, 68 were held in Prayagraj and 50 in Hathras, Additional Director General of Police (Law and Order) Prashant Kumar said in a statement on Saturday.

-He said 55 people were arrested in Saharanpur, 28 in Ambedkarnagar, 25 in Moradabad, eight in Firozabad, and three is Aligarh.
+Among those arrested, 68 were held in Prayagraj and 64 in Saharanpur and 50 in Hathras, Additional Director General of Police (Law and Order) Prashant Kumar said in a statement on Saturday evening.
+He said 28 people were arrested in Ambedkarnagar, 27 in Moradabad, 13 in Firozabad, and three in Aligarh and two in Jalaun.

-UP Chief Minister Adityanath, who has often spoken of how under his rule the state has been rid of frequent riots, issued a stern warning.
+UP Chief Minister Adityanath, who has often spoken of how under his rule the state has been rid of frequent riots, issued a stern warning saying ''no innocent should be harassed, but not a single guilty should be spared''.

-''Strictest action will be taken against the anti-social elements involved in the chaotic efforts to spoil the atmosphere in various cities in the past few days,'' he said while issuing directives to officials.

-''There is no place for such anti-social people in a civilised society.
-No innocent should be harassed, but not a single guilty should be spared,'' he said.

 In Saharanpur, civic bodies had begun demolishing the alleged illegal properties of two of the accused identified through CCTV footage.